ncurses.3x - Man Page

 Portability

 X/Open Curses defines two levels of conformance, “base” and “enhanced”.
-The latter includes several additional features, such as wide-character and color support. ncurses intends base-level conformance with X/Open Curses, and supports nearly all its enhanced features.
+The latter includes several additional features, such as wide-character and color support. ncurses intends base-level conformance with X/Open Curses, and supports all features of its enhanced level except the untic utility.

 Differences between X/Open Curses and ncurses are documented in the “PORTABILITY” sections of applicable man pages.